grandsmile/2026-iclr-blogpost/_posts/2026-04-27-illusion-of-mastery.md

 #### 3.4.1 Ensuring Solvability
 We must guarantee that the generated preconditions allow for a solution.
 Domain-specific tools are often used for verification.
 Here are two examples:
-- **Symbolic Guarantees:** KUMO [@kumo] employs a SAT Solver (Boolean Satisfiability) during the generation phase.
+- **Symbolic Guarantees:** KUMO <d-cite key="kumo"></d-cite> employs a SAT Solver (Boolean Satisfiability) during the generation phase.
 This mathematically enforces that every generated game board has a valid logical path to the truth, preventing impossible scenarios.
-- **Simulator Verification:** MCU [@mcu] utilizes the MineStudio simulator, a popular test bed for the Minecraft platform, as a ground-truth verifier.
+- **Simulator Verification:** MCU <d-cite key="mcu"></d-cite> utilizes the MineStudio simulator, a popular test bed for the Minecraft platform, as a ground-truth verifier.
 The LLM-generated initialization commands are executed in the game engine; if the engine throws an error (e.g., Spawning a mob type that doesn't exist.), the system detects it and triggers a self-reflection loop to correct the initial configuration.

 {% include figure.liquid path="assets/img/2026-04-27-illusion-of-mastery/figure7.png" class="img-fluid" caption="Figure 7.
-MineStudio acts as a natural verification environment, returning error codes to help correct mistakes in generative tasks [@mcu]." %}
+MineStudio acts as a natural verification environment, returning error codes to help correct mistakes in generative tasks <d-cite key=\"mcu\"></d-cite>." %}

 #### 3.4.2 Ensuring Label Correctness
 Without human labels, grading must also be automated.
 Solutions vary by task type:
 - **Programmatic Signals:** On established testing platforms like MineStudio, well-defined tasks (e.g., "mine a diamond") provide inherent success signals from the environment.
 - **Model-as-Judge:** For open-ended tasks (e.g., "build a scary house"), LLMs or VLMs act as judges.
 For example, MCU uses a Vision-Language Model (GPT-4V).
-By feeding the VLM specific, generated criteria (e.g., "Does the structure have a roof?"), it achieves 91.5% alignment with human raters [@mcu].
+By feeding the VLM specific, generated criteria (e.g., "Does the structure have a roof?"), it achieves 91.5% alignment with human raters <d-cite key="mcu"></d-cite>.
-- **Algorithmic Oracles:** For logic-based tasks, KUMO [@kumo] computes an optimal search policy as the oracle, while Unicode uses brute-force algorithms to maximize accuracy [@unicode].
+- **Algorithmic Oracles:** For logic-based tasks, KUMO <d-cite key="kumo"></d-cite> computes an optimal search policy as the oracle, while Unicode uses brute-force algorithms to maximize accuracy <d-cite key="unicode"></d-cite>.

 Both stages can be validated by periodically sampling tasks for human review.

 ## 4. Discussion

-### 4.1 Managing Error in Generative Frameworks
+### 4.1 Error in Generative Frameworks

 One might worry: "Is an automated evaluation pipeline as accurate as human evaluation?"
 In practice, as data scales up, 100% accuracy becomes an impractical goal.
 When the test set is uncontaminated, the total error primarily comes from two sources:
 - Sampling error, influenced by the number of tasks;